aradhana2001/GettingDataProject/codebook.md

 The basic file contains:

+###subjectid
-subjectid       numeric
+ * numeric
-                ID for the individual subject
+ * ID for the individual subject

+###activityname
-activityname    character
+ * character
-                Name for the activity measured.
-Six
+ * Name for the activity measured.
-                values: WALKING, WALKING_UPSTAIRS,
-                WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+ * Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

+###feature
-feature         character
+ * character
-                A complex feature name, used for auditing and transformations as needed.
+ * A complex feature name, used for auditing and transformations as needed.
-                Has punctuation removed and transformed to camelcase for readability.
+ * Has punctuation removed and transformed to camelcase for readability.
-                Note 1 below explains the structure of the names.
+ * Note 1 below explains the structure of the names.
 Note 2 below provides a map from the original data and these names.

+###value
-value            numeric
+* numeric
-                The mean value for the measure for this subject-activity-feature.
+* The mean value for the measure for this subject-activity-feature.

-If you choose the LongNarrowPlus data you will
+_If you choose the LongNarrowPlus data you will also get these columns, which are also used to define the feature names in the table._

+###domain
-domain          character
+* character
-                Represents the type of measurement.
+* Represents the type of measurement.
-                Values: time, frequency. angle
+* Values: time, frequency. angle
-                F indicates that Fast Fourier Transforms have been applied.
+* frequency indicates that Fast Fourier Transforms have been applied.

+###dimension
-dimension       character
+* character
-                The three possible spatial dimensions:
+* The three possible spatial dimensions:
-                Values: x, y,z
+* Values: x, y,z
-                NA data is used for dimensionless measuements.
+* NA data is used for dimensionless measuements.

+###statistic
-statistic       character
+* character
-                Indicates what statistic this is a mean of.
+* Indicates what statistic this is a mean of.
-                Values:  mad, max, min, sma, iqr, entropy, arCoeff, correlation, maxInds, meanFreq, skewness, kurtosis,
-                bandsEnergy, "energy, mean, std, angle
+* Values:  mad, max, min, sma, iqr, entropy, arCoeff, correlation, maxInds, meanFreq, skewness, kurtosis, bandsEnergy, "energy, mean, std, angle
-                Note: This dataset includes only mean and std, but the others can be obtained using the statswanted object.
+* Note: This dataset includes only mean and std, but the others can be obtained using the statswanted object.

+###source
-source          character
+* character
-                Source of the measure:
+* Source of the measure
-                Values: accelerator or gyroscope
+* Values: accelerator or gyroscope

-accelerationsignal
+###accelerationsignal
-                character
+* character
-                Type of signal.
+* Type of signal.
-                Values: acceleration, Ggavity
+* Values: acceleration, gravity

+###jerk
-jerk            character
+* character
-                Indicates if this was a measure is of jerk.
+* Indicates if this was a measure is of jerk.
-                Values: jerk, non jerk
+* Values: jerk, non jerk
-                Jerk means the body linear acceleration and angular velocity were derived in time.
+* Jerk means the body linear acceleration and angular velocity were derived in time.
 Essentially the acceleration of acceleration.

+###magnitude
-magnitude       character
+* character
-                Indicates if this is based on a measure of "magnitude of the three-dimensional signals.
+* Indicates if this is based on a measure of "magnitude of thethree-dimensional signals."
-                Values: mag, non mag
+* Values: mag, non mag
-                Magnitude of these three-dimensional signals
+* Magnitude of these three-dimensional signals

+###frequency
-frequency       character
+* character
-                Indicates if this was a measure of frequency.
+* Indicates if this was a measure of frequency.
-                Values: freq, non freq
+* Values: freq, non freq

 ##Note 1